Near-optimal discrimination of displaced squeezed binary signals using displacement, inverse-squeezing, and photon-number-resolving detection: Results

-When the DSSs are prepared with this choice, the S-BPSK Helstrom bound is significantly lower than that of C-BPSK at the same energy.
+When the S-BPSK are prepared with this choice, the S-BPSK Helstrom bound is significantly lower than that of C-BPSK at the same energy.
 In particular, for $N\approx1$ the S-BPSK Helstrom bound already reaches the order of $10^{-4}$, whereas C-BPSK requires approximately twice the energy to achieve a comparable error probability.
 Moreover, in the low-photon number regime the S-BPSK SQL can fall below the Helstrom bound of C-BPSK, with the crossover occurring around $N\approx0.659$ (see Fig.~\ref{fig:Gain_HB_SQL}).
-At $N = 1.0$, the HB for S-BPSK surpasses the SQL for C-BPSK by a remarkable 17.39dB, and the SQL for S-BPSK also is 2.94dB lower.
-In the subsequent analyses, all DSSs employ the optimal squeezing fraction $\beta_{\text{opt}}$.
+At $N = 1.0$, the Helstrom bound for S-BPSK surpasses the SQL for C-BPSK by a remarkable 17.39dB, and the SQL for S-BPSK also is 2.94dB lower.
+In the subsequent analyses, all S-BPSK employ the optimal squeezing fraction $\beta_{\text{opt}}$.